The Deadline for Application is November 20.

 The letter of intent should be one page or less and describe interests in International Emergency Medicine, experiences, and how the Fellowship may enhance the candidate's career goals and expectations.

 Interview offers will be extended at the Fellowship Director's discretion.
 The Fellow will be notified of acceptance or exclusion through email correspondence.
 For Fellows interested in the two-year track with an MPH degree, the application to the MPH program of choice must be completed prior to the school's application deadlines.
+Failure to meet these requirements may exclude the Fellow from the MPH Program.

 - For matriculation in June 2019, application deadline is December 1, 2018.